ihsenLab/SnatchML/README.md

 ## Overview
-This repository contains the official implementation for the paper "Model for Peanuts: Hijacking ML models without Training Access is Possible."
+This repository contains the official implementation for the SaTML'2025 paper "SnatchML: Hijacking ML Models Without Training Access".
 In this paper, we explore the threat of model hijacking in machine learning (ML) models, where an adversary aims to repurpose a victim model to perform a different task than its original one, without access to the model's training phase.

+@inproceedings{ghorbel2024snatchml,
+  title={SnatchML: Hijacking ML Models Without Training Access}, author={Ghorbel, Mahmoud and Bouzidi, Halima and Bilasco, Ioan Marius and Alouani, Ihsen}, booktitle={IEEE Conference on Secure and Trustworthy Machine Learning (SaTML): Proceedings}, year={2024}
+}

 ## Features
 - Implementation of SnatchML algorithm